Eigenvalues and dynamical degrees of self-maps on abelian varieties: Introduction

-Let $X$ be a smooth complex projective variety, and $f \colon X \vdash X$ a self-correspondence of $X$, i.e., $f$ is an algebraic cycle of codimension $\dim X$ on $X \times X$.
-The characteristic polynomial $P_i(f, t)$ of the pullback $f^*$ on $H^i(X, \bC)$ is a monic polynomial of degree $b_i(X)$ with integer coefficients, where $b_i(X)$ denotes the $i$-th Betti number of $X$.
+Given a self-morphism $f \colon X \to X$ of a smooth complex projective variety $X$, the characteristic polynomial $P_i(f, t)$ of the pullback $f^*$ on $H^i(X, \bC)$ is a monic polynomial of degree $b_i(X)$ with integer coefficients, where $b_i(X)$ denotes the $i$-th Betti number of $X$.
 As a direct consequence of the Hodge decomposition, for odd $i$, the $b_i(X)$ complex roots of $P_i(f, t)$ fall into $b_i(X)/2$ pairs with each one consisting of two conjugate complex numbers; in particular, all real roots of $P_i(f, t)$ are of even multiplicity.
-Over a base field of positive characteristic, because of the absence of the Hodge decomposition, it seems to be unknown whether the above even multiplicity type result holds in general.
+Over a base field of positive characteristic, because of the absence of the Hodge decomposition, it seems to be unknown whether an analog of the above parity with complex cohomology replaced by $\ell$-adic \'etale cohomology holds in general.

-We show that it holds for abelian varieties in any characteristic.
+We show that it holds for abelian varieties in arbitrary characteristic.
+Henceforth, we fix an algebraically closed field $\bk$ of arbitrary characteristic.